 How to Prevent Bullying - Tips for Parents and Teachers

-First things first, make sure your child knows what bullying is and why it’s wrong.
+First things first, make sure your child understands how to prevent bullying by knowing what it is and why it’s wrong.
 Explain to him that it’s unacceptable to pick on kids who are different because of size, looks, race, religion, or gender.
 And remember that kids often repeat behavior that they see at home.
-So if your child’s older brother or sister is bullying him, make sure to deal with that.
+So if your child’s older brother or sister is bullying him, it’s essential to demonstrate how to prevent bullying by dealing with that behavior firmly and compassionately.

 Second, make sure your child understand that bullying is wrong and will not be tolerated.
 Try to understand the reasons behind his behavior.
 Often, it is just a way for your child to express his anger, frustration, or insecurity.
 Sometimes, it’s that your kid hasn’t learned cooperative ways to work out conflicts.

-Teach your kids to treat others with respect and kindness.
+Teach your kids how to prevent bullying by treating others with respect and kindness.
 It sounds obvious, but it’s important.
-Teach your kids to feel empathy towards people who are different, be it because of race, appearance, special needs, economic status, religion, etc.
+Instilling empathy towards people who are different, be it because of race, appearance, special needs, economic status, religion, etc., is fundamental in bullying prevention.

 Try to be learn about your child’s social life.
 Is he being influences by friends?
 Is he feeling pressure to fit in?
 Talk to him about these things and try to address issues that may come up.